elevenolympian/AlgorandExamples/AssetTransfer/README.md

       algod -v
    ```

-3. Then you should do the next steps
+3. Then you should do the next steps.

    ```mkdir ~/node
       cd ~/node
    ```
-4. Download your updater script
+4. Download your updater script.

    ```
     wget https://raw.githubusercontent.com/algorand/go-algorand-doc/master/downloads/installers/update.sh
    ```

-5. Give the writing access with the following command
+5. Give the writing access with the following command.

    ```
     chmode 544 update.sh
    ```

-6. To install mainnet, you need to type the following command
+6. To install mainnet, you need to type the following command.

    ```
     ./update.sh -i -c stable -p ~/node -d ~/node/data -n